schmitty890/homestead/README.md

   2.2 Type `git status` to see the status of the files you've worked on. (these should be red, because you havent added them yet)

-  2.3 To add these files, do a `git add .` to add all files
+  2.3 To add these files, type `git add .` to add all files

   2.4 Type `git status` again, you will now see the files are green, which indicates they have been added to your branch